retypeapp/retype/hosting/gitlab-pages.md

   - main
 ```

-Commit your **.gitlab-ci.yml** file and push to your repo.
+Commit the **.gitlab-ci.yml** file and push to the repo.

 ### RETYPE_SECRET

-If your project requires a Retype License Key,
+If the project requires a Retype License Key,
-that key can be configured as an ENV:var by adding a `RETYPE_SECRET` secret to your repository.
+that key can be configured as an ENV:var by adding a `RETYPE_SECRET` secret to the repository.
 doing so by adding a variable to `https://gitlab.com/[user]/[project]/-/settings/ci_cd`
 Variable type must be **standard**, its also adviced to mask and protect the variable.